 There May Be Ice on Mars’ North Pole

-While most people know that there is ice on Mars, scientists are still unsure where exactly the location of the ice is.
+At some point you might have heard that there is ice on Mars, but scientists are still unsure where exactly the location of the ice is.
 However, recent evidence suggests that there may be a large deposit of ice at Mars’ north pole.
 This ice is estimated to be about 1.5 kilometers thick and could potentially provide a source of water for humans or other life forms if it were to melt.

 There May Be Life on Mars